How To Run Without Losing Muscle Mass + 10 Effective Ways To Do So

 The protein we eat is broken down to amino acids, which are then assembled to make new proteins used to repair and rebuild muscles, tissues, cells, enzymes, and nucleic acids (DNA and RNA).

-Protein also aids muscle recovery after running or strength training, helping heal any microscopic damage and building new muscle fibers to adapt to your training loads.
+Protein also aids muscle recovery after running or strength training, helping heal any muscle damage and building new muscle fibers to adapt to your training loads.

-While these recommendations are adequate for most runners, one way of how to run without losing muscle mass is to increase your protein intake to at least 1-2 grams per pound of body weight, particularly if you are in a negative energy balance (losing weight) or wanting to build muscle.
+While these recommendations are adequate for most runners, one way how to run without losing muscle mass is to increase your protein intake to at least 1-2 grams per pound of body weight.

 A person drinking a protein shake.